blackice5514/QuickAp/README.md

 # QuickAp

-QuickAp is a script for letting you make a wifi hotspot quickly.
-It will allow you to choose different option and different attack based on your security testing need.
+QuickAp is a script that allow you to make a wifi hotspot quickly.
+You can choose different option and different attack based on your security testing need.

 ## Platform